syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% endtabs %}

-You can also flatten the existing form fields with [ComplexScript](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfTextBoxField.html#Syncfusion_Pdf_Interactive_PdfTextBoxField_ComplexScript) layout by using the following code snippet.
+You can also flatten the existing form fields with complex script layout by using the following code snippet.

 {% tabs %}